Altimis/Scweet/README.md

 # A simple and unlimited twitter scraper with python and without authentification.

 In the last days, Twitter banned almost every twitter scrapers.
-This repository represent an alternative legal tool (depending on how many seconds we wait between each scrolling) to scrap tweets between two given dates (start_date and max_date), for a given language and list of words or account name, and saves a csv file containing scraped data :
+This repository represent an alternative legal tool (depending on how many seconds we wait between each scrolling) to scrap tweets between two given dates (since and until), for a given language and list of words or account name, and saves a csv file containing scraped data :

 ``[UserScreenName,	UserName,	Timestamp,	Text, Embedded_text, Emojis,	Comments,	Likes,	Retweets,	Image link,	Tweet URL]``